The overall goals of the Community Action Employment Plan are:

 - Support the development of a set of videos to tell employment stories & share on the Mapping Inclusive Employment site

-- Support the Speakers Bureau and Promoting our Abilities to enable self advocates to play leadership roles
+- Support the Speakers Bureau to enable self advocates to play leadership roles

 Download information about the role of CLBC Service Providers in the Community Action Employment Plan.